-Starting March 2020, we implemented measures to address the impact of COVID-19 on our business.
-We mandated a work-from-home policy for all non-essential employees at our Amsterdam and Lexington facilities when the pandemic began.
-We implemented a series of protocols governing the operations of our Lexington facility to comply with the requirements of the various orders and guidance from the Commonwealth of Massachusetts and other related orders, guidance, laws, and regulations.
+Throughout the pandemic, we have been implementing measures to address the impact of Covid on our business.
+We have implemented a series of protocols governing the operations of our Lexington facility to comply with the requirements of the various orders and guidance from the Commonwealth of Massachusetts and other related orders, guidance, laws, and regulations.
 We continue to monitor local government rules and recommendations and office protocols will be aligned with these rules and recommendations.